 This disk image will be automatically mounted as a drive, and you can then drag the Jutoh 2.xx folder to an appropriate place, such as the Applications folder.

-Please refer to the important installation notes for Mac users, in particular how to run Jutoh on macOS 10.8+.
-In brief, control-click and use Open to run Jutoh the first time after download.
+Important: control-click and use Open to run Jutoh the first time after download.
 You may need to do this twice before it lets you run Jutoh.
+More information

 64-bit packages, compiled on Ubuntu 18.04.
 With this distribution, on some systems you may also need to download libpng16.
 If Jutoh does not run, search for libpng16 in your package manager and install it.